2025 SXI Candidate Questionnaire

 6. On average, how much time can you commit to the needs of Los Verdes each week?

-15-20 hours a week
+15-20 hours

 1. Please list any projects in Los Verdes that you contributed to and what your role was.